Advice and Information for Residents

 Applying for a review

-An application for the review of a premises licence or club premises certificate must be given in writing and be in the prescribed application form, which is available to download from this website (see Further information and links).
+An application for the review of a premises licence or club premises certificate must be given in writing and be in the prescribed application form, which is available to download from this website (see documents).
 It is suggested that you contact the Licensing Section (see below) for advice and assistance on the review process.

 Licensing Enforcement Policy